100 Notable alumni of

 -

-Jürgen Todenhöfer is a German author, journalist, politician, and executive.
+Jürgen Todenhöfer is a German author, journalist, politician, executive and former judge.

 -